TinkeringButReallyPlayingWithFire/Willo/README.md

  <br>

-NOTE:- This is a very early build of my Willo project as I attempt to reclaim my finialised version (backing up is so very important and is a lesson I have indeed learned the hard way!)
+NOTE:- This is a very early build of my Willo project as I attempt to reclaim my finialised version (backing up my backups is very important and is a lesson I have indeed learned the hard way!)

 "Willo" is my final project submission for my Introduction to Programming I module, as part of my BSc Computer Science degree.